Stamp Duty and Land Registration Charges in Tamil Nadu

 Online Registration via TNREGINET Portal

-Tamil Nadu offers TNREGINET, an online platform to simplify property registration.
+Tamil Nadu offers TNREGINET, an online platform to simplify property registration steps.

 Offline Registration at Sub-Registrar Office